jentery/466/index.md

 2. Research the technology and attend to the following: a) its technical particulars (what it’s made of; how did it work), b) cultural particulars (who used it, who made it, who had access to it, how did it emerge from culture), and c) contextual particulars (in what settings was it used, under what assumptions, to what effects).
 3. After you’ve conducted some research, begin drafting a short documentary that will communicate a tangible yet curious issue related to this technology.
 (Find the new in the old.
 Don’t take the “new” as a given.
 How did the new come about?)
 If possible, identify a key phrase or tagline for the documentary.
 It should be something catchy that grabs and keeps people’s attention.
 (No worries: persuasive scholarship can grab people’s attention, too.)
 4. Identify your target audience and at least one existing radio station that might play your documentary.
 At the doc’s end, you’ll need to mention the radio station (using call letters).
 That said, the conventions and style of your documentary should fit the station.
 5. Start composing your documentary.
 I suggest writing a script (or “copy”) first.
 As you write, make sure to leave room for the audio evidence.
 (Note: One typed, double-spaced page usually equals two minutes of reading aloud.)
-Also make sure to introduce your evidence in a way that makes sense to the audience and/or gives necessary credit where credit’s due (e.g., “According to ____”).
+Also make sure to introduce your evidence in a way that makes sense to the audience and/or gives necessary credit where credit’s due (e.g., "According to . . .").
 Assume they are not reading your script or copy.
 You might also think about when repetition and/or emphasis will be necessary.
-Again, your audiences are listening, not reading—one reason why narrowing the doc to one and only one issue is a good idea.
+Again, your audiences are listening, not reading (one reason why narrowing the doc to one and only one issue is a good idea).
 6. Polish your script, record your voice track, and then add the audio evidence.
-Listen to it when you’re finished.
+Listen to it once you’re finished.
 Are the levels ok?
 Does the audio sound good on speakers and headphones?
 Let others give it a listen, too.
 What do they think?
 Do you sound like you are reading?
-Does your voice sensationalize the issue?
 Does your voice correspond with someone who is invested in the topic?
 7. At the end of your documentary, make sure you: a) mention your name, documentary title, and radio station call letters, and b) state whether your audio was used with permission, according to fair dealing, or within the public domain (out of copyright), and c) thank anyone who’s helped you.
 8. Give your documentary a title, which will also be the title of your audio blog entry.
 9. Save, export as an MP3, and upload it to the blog.
 In the body of the entry, include the script for the documentary, too.
 Please categorize it under “audio doc.”